KusionStack/kusionstack.io/docs/kusion/4-configuration-walkthrough/4-workload.md

 ## Types of Workloads

-There are currently two types of workloads defined in the `AppConfiguration` model:
+There are currently two types of workloads:

 - `Service`, representing a long-running, scalable workload type that should "never" go down and respond to short-lived latency-sensitive requests.
 This workload type is commonly used for web applications and services that expose APIs.
 - `Job`, representing batch tasks that take from a few seconds to days to complete and then stop.
 These are commonly used for batch processing that is less sensitive to short-term performance fluctuations.